dropofwill/skipper/README.md

+Note: this stopped working when Spotify got rid of player extensions.

 # Skipper: A Spotify API Experiment

 This is a Spotify App which takes a playlist that a user drags to it and then plays each song skipping right before the track is finished.